4 Billion Years On

 This month in numbers

-Trinidad and Tobago experienced its 13th warmest April on record, with an average temperature of 26.62°C, an anomaly of +0.8°C compared to the 1961–1990 baseline.
-The period of February–April 2026 ranked as the 7th warmest on record, with an anomaly of +0.9°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+Trinidad and Tobago experienced its 13th warmest April on record in 2026, with an average temperature of 26.62°C, marking an anomaly of +0.8°C above the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 was the 7th warmest on record for Trinidad and Tobago, with an average temperature of 26.23°C, an anomaly of +0.9°C.

 What changed